Elephanta Caves: Mount Kailash and Ravananugraha

 The carvings at the east entrance are battered and blurry.
 One in the southeast corner of the mandapa (see 2 on plan) depicts Shiva and Parvati in Mount Kailash in the Himalayas, and the shows the Umamaheshvara story.
 The scene includes rocky terrain and clouds layered horizontally.
 On top of the rock sit the four-armed Shiva and Parvati by his side.
 Nandi stands below her, while celestial apsaras float on the clouds above.
 There are traces of a crown and a disc behind Shiva, but it is all damaged.
 The scene is crowded with accessory figures, which may be because the eastern entrance was meant to have a devotional focus.

 The panel facing the Mount Kailash panel towards the northeast corner (see 1 on plan) depicts demon king Ravana trying to lift Kailash and bother Shiva, a legend called Ravananugraha.
 The upper scene is Mount Kailash, where Shiva and Parvati are seated.
-Shiva is recognizable with a crown, and other characters are badly damaged.
-A portion of ascetic skeletal devotee Bhringi relief survives and he is seated near Shiva's feet.
+Shiva is recognisable with a crown, and other characters are badly damaged.
+A portion of ascetic skeletal devotee Bhringi relief survives, and he is seated near Shiva's feet.
 Near Shiva an outline of what may have been Ganesha and Kartikeya are visible.
 Below the mountain surface is shown the demon-king Ravana is seen with a few arms, trying to unsuccessfully shake Shiva and Parvati in Mount Kailash.
 The rest of the details are blurry and speculative.
 According to Charles Collins, the discernible elements of this panel are generally consistent with those in medieval era Puranas, though there is a lack in literal correspondence with any single text.